-Growing up, Michael loved spending time in natural habitats in his hometown of Bay Area, California.
+Growing up, Michael loved spending time in natural habitats in his hometown of Berkeley, California.
 His interest in science began when he visited different places in the Bay Area exploring tidepools, forests, and beaches.

-Today, Michael works both as a Research Director at Stanford University and advises California's government on energy and climate policies.
+Today, Michael works as a Research Director for the Climate and Energy Policy program at the Woods Institute for the Environment, Stanford.
+He also advises California's government on energy and climate policies.
 As a parent of young children, he is also passionate about inspiring the younger generation to think about how climate impacts them and how they can each make a difference in their own ways.